lenguyenquangduy2203/e-commerce/README.md

 3. Fill in the required environment variables in the [.env](http://_vscodecontentref_/3) file:

-## Building the Containers
+## Building and Running the Containers

-1. Build the Container:
+1. Build and run the Container:

     ```sh
-    docker compose up --build
+    docker compose up -d --build
     ```

 ## Running the Containers